-Scientists often call mitochondria (singular = mitochondrion) "powerhouses" or "energy factories" of both plant and animal cells because they are responsible for making adenosine triphosphate (ATP), the cell's main energy-carrying molecule.
+Scientists often call mitochondria (singular = mitochondrion) the cell's "powerhouses" or "energy factories" because they are responsible for making adenosine triphosphate (ATP), the cell's main energy-carrying molecule.
 ATP represents the cell's short-term stored energy.
 Cellular respiration is the process of making ATP using the chemical energy in glucose and other nutrients.
 In mitochondria, this process uses oxygen and produces carbon dioxide as a waste product.
 In fact, the carbon dioxide that you exhale with every breath comes from the cellular reactions that produce carbon dioxide as a byproduct.